-Invitations will be sent to the top twenty Rally dogs as ranked in the Aussie Times on the ASCA website from the combined scores of Excellent B and Masters B. There may be more than twenty dogs if there is a tie for the 20th placement.
-Dogs with ties will be listed alphabetically in for the placement they are tied for.
-Example: Dog A has 92 1996 points; dogs B, C, and D have 89 1994 points; dog E has 1993 points.
+Invitations will be sent to the top twenty Rally dogs as ranked on the ASCA website from the combined scores of Excellent B and Masters B. There may be more than twenty dogs if there is a tie for the 20th placement.
+Dogs with ties will be listed alphabetically for the placement they are tied for.
+Example: Dog A has 1996 points; dogs B, C, and D have 1994 points; dog E has 1993 points.
 They will be listed as A in first place and B, C, and D in second place, and dog E in fifth place.
-By July 1st of each year, the next twenty will be notified that they are on the alternates list, should any of the top twenty not be able to participate a reminder notification will be sent to the ASCA io groups and the electronic newsletter notifying rally exhibitors to check the Rally Finals Standings list on the website for their position in the standings.
+By July 1st of each year, a reminder notification will be sent to the ASCA io groups and the electronic newsletter notifying rally exhibitors to check the Rally Finals Standings list on the website for their position in the standings.
 Any team listed as an alternate on the ASCA website may request an entry.
 Entry forms for alternates are available by request from the ASCA Business Office if they are interested in the opportunity to show in Finals should an opening become available.
-Effective June 1, 2024.